Editor's note: This post was originally published during summer but we think these mindfulness practices might be helpful during this stressful time.

-Parenting is hard work, but by practicing mindfulness we can stay grounded, present and intentional about how we raise our children.
-Mindfulness allows us to connect back to ourselves so that we don’t become reactive or combative.
+Parenting is hard work, and doubly so during these super stressful and uncertain times.
+Practicing mindfulness can help us stay grounded, present and intentional in how we are trying to raise our children.
+Mindfulness allows us to connect back to ourselves so that we don’t become reactive or combative during challenging times.

-Here are just a few simple mindfulness practices that you can employ this summer (or anytime, really) to help you feel more energized, patient and in control of your emotions.
+Here are just a few simple mindfulness practices that you can employ during these uncertain times (or anytime, really) to help you feel more energized, patient and in control of your emotions.

 We breathe all day long.
 But incorporating practices like square breathing will help to calm and balance your entire nervous system.
 To use square breathing, you imagine a box in your mind.

 Start by taking in a deep breath for four seconds, visualizing going up one side of the box.
 Hold it for four seconds, then imagine going across the top of the box as you exhale for four seconds.
 You then hold for four seconds and inhale for four seconds as you go down the other side of the box.
 Hold for four seconds and exhale out for four seconds as you move across the bottom of the box.